The Smallest Man Who Ever Lived

 "The Smallest Man Who Ever Lived" is a song by the American singer-songwriter Taylor Swift from her eleventh studio album, The Tortured Poets Department (2024).
 She wrote and produced it with Aaron Dessner.
 Described as a breakup song and a diss track, it begins as a simplistic piano ballad that features blinking programming before assuming a rock sound with distorted vocals in the bridge.
 The lyrics describe a man who flaunts the narrator then ghosts her and attempts to buy drugs from her acquaintance.

 Music critics lauded "The Smallest Man Who Ever Lived" for its intense lyricism; several picked the song as a highlight from the album and one of the best songs in Swift's discography.
 It reached number 18 on the Billboard Global 200 and the top 20 on the national charts of Australia, Canada, Ireland, New Zealand, and the United States.
-The song received certifications in Australia, New Zealand, and the United Kingdom.
+The song received certifications in Australia, Brazil, New Zealand, and the United Kingdom.
 Swift included it in the revamped set list for the 2024 shows of the Eras Tour (2023–2024).